How New York Lawyers Handle Uninsured Car Accident Claims

 • Blaming You for the Crash: They’ll argue you were partially at fault, even if there’s no evidence.

-• Downplaying Your Injuries: Expect them to claim your pain is from a past condition, not from the accident.
+• Downplaying Your Injuries: Expect them to claim your pain is from a past condition, not the accident.

 • Lowball Settlements: Offering far less than the claim’s actual value.